 This is where the financial reality lands.
 According to OFA evaluation data, German Shepherds are among the breeds more frequently affected by hip dysplasia.
 Bloat is a life-threatening emergency in deep-chested breeds, with surgery costs that can reach several thousand dollars.
 Degenerative myelopathy has no cure.
 Exocrine pancreatic insufficiency (EPI) requires lifelong management.

 Lifespan runs 9 to 13 years.
 Veterinary costs over a Shepherd’s lifetime often exceed what owners budget for.
 Pet insurance is worth serious consideration, and your vet can help you understand which screening tests make sense early on.
+Our health problems cost breakdown covers the most common expenses.

 Separation Anxiety Runs Deep

 That intense bond has a flip side.
 Many Shepherds struggle when left alone for extended periods.
 Destructive behavior, excessive barking, house soiling, escape attempts.
 This is not a dog you can leave alone for ten hours a day, five days a week, and expect things to go well.
-If your household sits empty most of the day, plan for a dog walker, daycare, or think carefully about whether the timing is right.

 The Guarding Instinct Needs Management